zooldk/log4j-couchbase/README.md

 The layout is based somwhat on the work done at https://github.com/lusis/log4j-jsonevent-layout, so it is easially portable to and from logstash.

 ## TODO
+* Put the project into sonotype repository so it is downloadable as a maven artifact (see http://jroller.com/holy/entry/releasing_a_project_to_maven).

-* Break up the json model further for the exceptions, to be able to make better maps and views in couchbase
+* Break up the json model further for the exceptions, to be able to make better maps and views in couchbase.
-* Clean up code
+* Clean up code.
-* Make prototype of GUI for testing out the maps and views
+* Make prototype of GUI for testing out the maps and views.
-* Spread out the word to get feedback
+* Spread out the word to get feedback.

 ## Contact
 ```